Bánh tét: Traditions

 Bánh tét is a must-have traditional food in Vietnamese Lunar New Year.
 It demonstrates the importance of rice in the Vietnamese culture as well as historical value.
 During Vietnamese Tết, family members would gather together and enjoy feasting on bánh tét, the central food of this festive Vietnamese holiday to celebrate the coming of spring.
 The process of making bánh tét is time-consuming, but a tradition that many families still practice even in this modern society where pre-made bánh tét and bánh chưng are sold virtually in every Vietnamese store.
 It is the effort that counts and many choose to spend time with their family to create the holiday treat the traditional way.
 The process of making bánh tét is to provide an opportunity for family members to bond and come together to celebrate the holiday spirit.

-The cake is eaten during the Vietnamese Lunar New Year holiday, dipped in fish sauce with or without chilli, and can be eaten together with pickled scallions.
+The cake is eaten during the Vietnamese Lunar New Year holiday and can be eaten together with pickled scallions.
 The cake can also be fried.